andrew128/andrew128.github.io/_posts/2021-6-13-ComputerArchitecture.md

 ---
 layout: post
-title: Computer Hardware and Architecture: A Bird’s Eye View
+title: Computer Hardware and Architecture - A Bird’s Eye View
 ---

 In this blog post we take a step lower from our previous blog posts on compilers/virtual machines and operating systems.
 It will string together how physics and hardware are built and used to execute our abstract thoughts and ideas illustrated in higher level languages.